zgmrvn/surface-painter-mod/readme.md

 # Features

 ## Surface Painter
-This tool lets you tweak the surface map directly in Arma using a dll that replicates your actions in a bitmap file.
+This tool lets you tweak the surface map directly in Arma using a dll that replicates your actions in an image file.
-Copy the corresponding dlls and your surface.bmp in your Arma installation directory.
+Follow instructions in `@surface_painter/masks/readme.txt`.
 Run Arma with Battleye disabled.
 Take manual backups of your surface map.

 ## Object Pool